Pro Bono Project Staff

 Emma Joined the Project in May, 2012.
 She received a B.S in Engineering, Shanghai Donghua University and completed the courses of Financial Accounting and Managerial Accounting at City College of San Francisco and San Francisco State University.
 Emma has had increasingly complex experience in accounting.

-Ruchita has come to Pro Bono Project to coordinate the Family Court Settlement Project.
+Ruchita handles Family Law and Domestic Violence cases.
+She also coordinates the Mediation-Negotiation-Settlement Project.
 Her role is to assist volunteer attorneys that work with self-represented parties to resolve issues on calendar relating to child custody, visitation, and/or prepare judgment to establish parental relationship.
-Ruchita was admitted to practice law in California in 2014 and has a LL.M from the University of Minnesota Law School.
+Ruchita earned her law degree from University of Calcutta, South Calcutta Law College, and practiced for three years as an Associate Attorney before moving to the United States.
+She obtained a LL.M degree from the University of Minnesota Law School, and was admitted to practice law in California in 2014.
 She started as a volunteer with the Virtual Services Legal Program, Domestic Violence Limited Scope Representation Program, (DVLSR) and Family Court Settlement Project.
 She also completed the 40-hour Domestic Violence Advocacy training at AACI and the 40-hour basic mediation training, County of Santa Clara, Dispute Resolution Program.
-Prior to her position, she served as an Attorney Intern at the Self- Help Center/ Family Law Facilitator’s Office, Superior Court, County of Santa Clara.
-She is also licensed to practice law in West Bengal, India and practiced for three years as an Associate Attorney before moving to the United States.
-She earned her law degree from University of Calcutta, South Calcutta Law College.
-She is fluent in Hindi, Bengali and understands Punjabi.
+Prior to joining Pro Bono Project, Ruchita served as an Attorney Intern at the Self- Help Center/ Family Law Facilitator’s Office, Superior Court, County of Santa Clara.
+She is fluent in Hindi and Bengali and understands Punjabi.